MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/to-assign-a-license-that-contains-outlook-customer-manager-error.md

 # To assign a license that contains Outlook Customer Manager error when creating a new user

 > [!NOTE]
 > Outlook Customer Manager has been retired in June 2020.
-You won't be able to use Outlook Customer Manager after June 2020, but you'll be able to export or delete your data.
-For more information, see [Export or delete your Outlook Customer Manager data](https://support.microsoft.com/office/export-or-delete-your-outlook-customer-manager-data-1a421cb4-e8de-4b44-bfb8-710b92820439).
+You won't be able to use Outlook Customer Manager after June 2020, but you'll be able to export or delete your data.).

 _Original KB number:_ &nbsp; 3209493